 Participation in TALIS is entirely voluntary.
 However, because potential respondents are randomly chosen to represent others like themselves, the participation of each chosen respondent is very important to obtaining accurate results.
-Respondents may skip questions they do not feel comfortable answering; however, NCES ensures protection of their privacy and confidentiality and highly encourages participants to answer questions to the best of their abilities.
+Respondents may skip questions they do not feel comfortable answering.
+NCES ensures protection of participants’ privacy and confidentiality and highly encourages them to answer questions to the best of their abilities.

-If you have any questions about the TALIS data collection in the United States, you can contact WESTAT at 1-855-545-1163 or TALISHELP@westat.com.
-For questions for NCES, you can contact Mary Coleman at (202) 245-8382 or Mary.Coleman@ed.gov.
+If you have any questions about TALIS you can contact Mary Coleman at (202) 245-8382 or Mary.Coleman@ed.gov.